 Finally, there is significant uncertainty around the harms of elagolix.
 Though the Phase III trials reported dose-related adverse side effects for elagolix, rates of discontinuation were low.
-Moreover on April 10, 2018, the FDA postponed the deadline date for elagolix approval citing issues related to liver function tests.
-This increases the uncertainty in our review of safety endpoints because liver function tests were not explicitly reported in any of the trials we reviewed.

-While liver toxicity has not been an issue with hormonal therapy for endometriosis, bone mineral density (BMD) loss is a well-recognized side effect.
-It has been proposed that the dose-dependent nature of ovarian hormone suppression with elagolix may permit dosing that improves symptoms while avoiding bone loss such as seen with leuprorelin acetate, however clinical data to support this claim remains uncertain.
-In open label extension studies examining elagolix use up to 12 months, a majority of women (57% in the 150 mg daily dose and 85% in the 200 mg twice daily dose) had some level of bone mineral loss.
-While most women had small changes in bone density, 3-5% of women in the 150 mg daily group and 12-13% of women in the 200 mg twice daily group lost more than 5% of their BMD.
-Studies evaluating whether bone loss is reversible after discontinuation of elagolix are still in progress.
-Add-back contraceptive hormones are recommended for prolonged use of GnRH agonists, but we are aware of no studies of elagolix in combination with "add-back" hormonal therapy to assess long-term outcomes including BMD in patients with endometriosis.
+Bone mineral density (BMD) loss is a well-recognized side effect.
+It has been proposed that the dose-dependent nature of ovarian hormone suppression with elagolix may permit dosing that improves symptoms while avoiding bone loss such as seen with leuprorelin acetate, however clinical data to support this claim remains uncertain.35 In blinded extension studies examining elagolix use up to 12 months, most women had some level of bone mineral loss, with higher rates and degrees of bone loss in women in the 200 mg twice daily group.
+Studies evaluating post-treatment bone density so far show decreases in bone loss that do not return to pre-treatment levels.